davewhiteland/flask-babel-test/README.md

 Afterwards some strings might be marked as fuzzy (where it tried to figure out if a translation matched a changed key).
-If you have fuzzy entries, make sure to check them by hand and remove the fuzzy flag before compiling.
+If you have fuzzy entries, make sure to check them by hand and remove the fuzzy flag before compiling. _There won't be any fuzzy strings the first time you run this._

 ### Run with translation